rodfrutuoso/nest_ecoapp/documentation/notes.md

 - ajust user controllers to chose use case by type []
 - create regex to register project []
 - ajust create estimator/storekeeper to insert contractId and baseId correctly [x]
+- exclude baseId from transfer Material and contract Id from Register Budget [x]

 # Test 1 file